Introduction: buying stocks for beginners

 An investor who trades through a brokerage must submit an order for the deal to be completed.
 The broker is an intermediary who receives a buy or sell order from a customer, and the buy or sell orders are then executed when they are filled.

-With a brokerage account and a set budget in place, one can utilize the brokerage’s website or trading interface to buy the stock.
+With a brokerage account and a set budget in place, stock traders can utilize the brokerage’s website or trading interface to buy the stock.
 You’ll be able to choose from a variety of order types, which will determine how your transaction is executed.

 What is a Contract for Difference (CFD)